Thoothukudi: Economy

 Thoothukudi is the end point of the proposed Madurai-Thoothukudi Industrial Corridor.
 The study for this Corridor was completed by the Government of Tamil Nadu recently.
 The Corridor would consist of four manufacturing regions, one agri-business region, two business investment regions, a special tourism zone, one rural tourism hub and one knowledge hub.
 The government estimates that this Corridor would attract 1,900,000 crore industrial investment over a period of 10 years.
 The State Government recently formed a Special Purpose Vehicle (SPV) for Speedy implementation of the Project.
 The upcoming new railway line from Madurai to Thoothukudi via Aruppukotai, Ettayapuram would serve as the backbone for the development of this corridor.
 Indian Railways Ministry also completed survey of East Coast Railway Route from Karaikudi to Kanyakumari via Tuticorin is also waiting for approvals, currently the project is shelved by Railway Board.

 Entertainment and leisure

-Thoothukudi has All India Radio Station which Carries AIR External Services for South Asia in English, Sinhala and Tamil (1053 kHz).
+Thoothukudi has All India Radio Station which Carries AIR External Services (AM 1053 KHz) for South Asia in English, Sinhala and Tamil (1053 kHz).
 FM Radio Stations in Thoothukudi City include Suryan FM (93.5 MHz), Hello FM (106.4 MHz).
 Thoothukudi is the landing point for the first undersea cable of BSNL connecting Thoothukudi with Colombo.

 The city has Tharuvai Multi Purpose Stadium which is maintained by Sports Development Authority of Tamil Nadu.
 Thoothukudi Gymkhana Club has two Synthetic Turf Tennis courts, Thoothukudi is the only other place after Chennai in Tamil Nadu to have this modern facility.
 Thoothukudi is known for its bakery items especially Macaroon.
 It is a light, baked confection including ingredients like almonds, coconuts and nuts.
 Thoothukkudi macaroon is slightly different from European macaroons since it contains cashew as a main ingredient.